thruston/python-tabulate/README.md

 valid verb.
 In this case (as similar ones) just put a pair of empty braces on the end, like so `arr add{}`.

-There are two shortcuts to save you typing lots of column letters:
+There are shortcuts to save you typing lots of column letters:

 - `arr ~a` will keep *all* the columns and then add a copy of the first one on the end.
 - `arr -b` will remove column `b` but keep all the others
+- `arr a..e` will keep only columns a, b, c, d, and e
+- `arr abyz` will keep the first two and the last two columns (for tables with up to 22 columns)

 If you are working in an editor, and  you want to do more complicated things with lots of columns, you might find it easier to transpose the table first